mainkoon81/Study-02-AB-Testing/README.md

  - 1. Randomized Block Design
    - `within_block` important and `between_block` not important
-     - Let's say we test on efficiency of cutting tools.
+     - Let's say we test on efficiency of 4 cutting tools.
 Data on measurements could be spread over several different materials such as wood, plastic, metal, etc. But we want to somehow eliminate the `effect of material` on cutting tools("material" is our nuisance variable).
-So we **block** measurements per material like..`block 1`: wood, `block 2`: plastic, `block 3`: metal...then when sampling, we randomly select
+So we **block** measurements per material like..`block 1`means "wood", `block 2`means "plastic", `block 3`means "metal"...but we consider them homogeneous and assign randomly each treatment(cutting tool) but once in each block.
 <img src="https://user-images.githubusercontent.com/31917400/48954722-a92d5300-ef42-11e8-94a1-15a85fd8891e.jpg" />